Preserving old ships is dear to U.S. veterans, costly for museums

 By Harriet McLeod

-MOUNT PLEASANT, S.C., Sept 30 The Patriots Point Naval and Maritime Museum, a popular tourist spot in South Carolina's Charleston Harbor, is facing the same challenge as other U.S. Navy ship museums: keeping retired, once-storied warships afloat.
+MOUNT PLEASANT, South Carolina The Patriots Point Naval and Maritime Museum, a popular tourist spot in South Carolina's Charleston Harbor, is facing the same challenge as other U.S. Navy ship museums: keeping retired, once-storied warships afloat.

 Its World War Two destroyer, the USS Laffey, just had a nearly $13 million restoration.
 The almost 70-year-old World War Two aircraft carrier, the USS Yorktown, will need eventual repairs at a cost of tens of millions of dollars.